asvd/jailed/README.md

-For the web-browser environment — download the [distribution](https://github.com/asvd/jailed/releases/download/v0.1.0/jailed-0.1.0.tar.gz) (14 kb), unpack it and load the `jailed.js` in a preferrable way.
-This is an UMD module, so it may simply be loaded as a plain JavaScript file using the `<script>` tag:
+For the web-browser environment — download the [distribution](https://github.com/asvd/jailed/releases/download/v0.1.0/jailed-0.1.0.tar.gz) [14 kb], unpack it and load the `jailed.js` in a preferrable way.
+That is an UMD module, so it may simply be loaded as a plain JavaScript file using the `<script>` tag: